Taipei Golf Club

-We made our way to Taipei Golf Club via the train.
-Once we exited the train, we still had a 5 minute or so taxi ride to get to the course.
+We made our way to Taipei Golf Club via train.
+Once we exited the train, we still had a 5-minute or so taxi ride to get to the course.
 After the journey, we arrived at TGC very excited to play!
 We checked in with the pro shop, which, due to language barriers, wasn’t the easiest thing.
 After finding some help from a nice young gentleman, we found out that they don’t take credit cards, only cash!
-No problem, because usually we travel with a little bit of cash on hand.
+No problem, because usually, we travel with a little bit of cash on hand.
 But, since it was our last full day in Taiwan, we didn’t have a lot of cash on us.
 Ok, now what.
 Good thing that the pro shop has an ATM machine!
 But, wouldn’t you know it, the ATM machine wasn’t working!
 Argh!

 Somewhat embarrassed, we found a quiet corner to try to figure out our next move.
-TGC has 36 holes, and 9 of those is a par 3 short course.
+TGC has 36 holes, and 9 of those are a par 3 short course.
 Now, remember when we said we didn’t have much cash on us?
 We only had enough for one of us to play, and only enough for the short course.
 Menekse, being the most wonderful wife in the world, said that I should go ahead and play.
 It would take our last dollar, but at least “we” could say that we played golf at TGC.
 After some convincing, I agreed and laid out our last dollar for 9 holes and a small bucket of balls.
 After all, it’s all for the love of the game, right?!

 For the Love of the Game